HOW TO GET ABS FAST!

 But if you’re putting all of your focus up toward the top of this pyramid, that could be keeping you from getting them!

 To get abs, nutrition must be the foundation of everything you do.
-As the saying goes, you can’t out train a bad diet.
+While increasing your heart rate through cardio exercises does help your metabolism, as the saying goes, you can’t out train a bad diet.

 Nothing you do in the gym can undo what you are doing wrong in your nutrition.
 So keep that in mind!